UPDATE: Popular Garfield Restaurant Ravaged By Overnight Fire (w/PHOTOS)

 Firefighters found flames engulfing the bar and spreading quickly through the upper floors.

-Two second-floor tenants were treated for smoke inhalation at the scene after responding Garfield police officers got them out.
-The firefighter was taken to Hackensack University Medical Center.
+Police Capt.
+Mario Pozo said two second-floor tenants were treated for smoke inhalation at the scene after responding Garfield police officers got them out.
+Living arrangements for all of the tenants were being made, the captain said.

+The firefighter was treated Hackensack University Medical Center for smoke inhalation and heat exhaustion, Pozo said.

 The buik of the fire was knocked down in a little over an hour.
 It was declared under control shortly before 5:30 a.m.